tormath1/pub-slack/README.md

 ### Run with Docker

 This asciicast is failling, because I'm using a default `credentials.json` with dummy values.
+Docker image is available [here](https://hub.docker.com/r/tormath1/pub-slack/)

 [![asciicast](https://asciinema.org/a/xTBGkLaQkFOYDkRgANd3kc9jl)](https://asciinema.org/a/xTBGkLaQkFOYDkRgANd3kc9jl)